Antique fashion, Victorian-style: Ready-made wash suits

 MORE: Vintage parasols: The functional, fashionable sun umbrellas women used to carry

-6 antique Victorian outfits for women (spring/summer 1890)
+6 antique Victorian dresses for women (spring/summer 1890)

 Calling dress of cashmere, trimmed with Persian brocaded silk in all popular shades.